 The proposed amendments to the District's NSR permitting program are intended to and expected to benefit public health and the environment.
-In particular, the proposed amendments will add new permitting requirements for PM{2.5} and will allow more permitting projects that reduce actual emissions to be fully approved.
-Notwithstanding these air quality benefits, the District is preparing an Environmental Impact Report (EIR) to evaluate whether the proposed amendments could cause any significant impacts as a result of the proposed rule amendment.
+In particular, the proposed amendments will add new permitting requirements for PM2.5 and will allow more permitting projects that reduce actual emissions to be fully approved.
+Notwithstanding these air quality benefits, the District has prepared an Environmental Impact Report (EIR) to evaluate whether the proposed amendments could cause any significant impacts as a result of the proposed rule amendment.

-The Notice of Preparation was sent out in September and the Notice of Availability for the EIR will be sent out after the CAC process is completed.
-The final EIR will be a part of the Board adoption package for these amendments.
+The Notice of Preparation was sent out in September 2015 and the Notice of Availability for the EIR was sent out in April 2016.
+The EIR's analysis has found that the proposed amendments to Regulation VIII, and other associated rules, will not result in any significant adverse environmental impacts.
+No comments were received on the draft EIR.
+The final EIR is a part of the adoption package for these amendments.